 There is a lot more to this picturesque, lakefront city in the heart of BC’s wine country than the beach, the Peach and the Naramata Bench.
-Penticton has been a leader of the Okanagan craft beer scene for more than 20 years as home to the annual Okanagan Fest of Ale and a strong community of six craft breweries.
+Penticton has been a leader of the Okanagan craft beer scene for 25 years as home to the annual Okanagan Fest of Ale and a strong community of six craft breweries.
 And in 2020, that legacy was recognized by Lonely Planet when it named Penticton Canada’s “craft beer capital.”

-Early founders Tin Whistle Brewery and the Barley Mill Brewpub ignited the craft beer scene two decades ago.
+Early founders Tin Whistle Brewery and the Barley Mill Brewpub ignited the craft beer scene 25 years ago.
 Innovation and new energy were provided by Cannery Brewing, Bad Tattoo Brewing, and Highway 97 Brewing.
 The newest arrival, Slackwater Brewing, offers a fresh take in its big downtown space.
 And local pubs and restaurants offer even more options for craft beer explorations following a day at the golf course or touring some of the excellent local wineries.
 This truly is a place to stay forever.

-The Okanagan’s original brewery is still going strong more than 20 years later.
+The Okanagan’s original brewery is still going strong 25 years later.
 Located in the historic Cannery Trade Centre.

 Enjoy down to earth options for breakfast, lunch and evening tapas.
 Found in the same building as Tin Whistle Brewing.